cogentcore/core/README.md

 * Use plural for enum type, instead of using a "Type" suffix -- e.g., `NodeSignals` instead of `NodeSignalType`, and in general use a consistent prefix for all enum values: NodeSignalAdded etc

-* my version of gp generate stringer utility generates conversions back from string to given type: https://github.com/rcoreilly/stringer
+* version of go generate stringer utility generates conversions back from string to given type: https://github.com/goki/stringer

 * ki.EnumRegister (kit.AddEnum) -- see kit/types.go -- adds a lot of important functionality to enums